STUDENT ENGAGEMENT - 2022/23

 - A summary of actions will be recorded on e:Vision through the Adviser Meeting Task

 If you do not attend the meeting, without a good reason for your absence, you will be may be referred to your Head of School for consideration of further action.
+A Head of School meeting outcome may involve referral to Senate Student Discipline Committee (SSDC) under general regulation 13.

 Where a welfare concern has been identified, the Faculty Embedded Team will consider what course of action to take to best support you.
 This may be a meeting with you to discuss your engagement and welfare concerns and possible solutions.
 You will meet with Wellbeing Adviser, and if appropriate other people may be asked to attend, such as your Academic Adviser, Senior Adviser, a member of LTS, or your relative.
 They will discuss with you in more detail the issues affecting your welfare and wellbeing, and possible actions to help and support you, and improve your engagement.